thelearninghouse/starter-theme/readme.md

 ### Install Grunt

-Install grunt by navigating to the theme's `library` folder and type `npm install --save-dev`
+Install grunt by navigating to the theme's `library` folder and running `npm install`

 To start watching files use `grunt watch` from the `library` folder